mkiki254/alx-low_level_programming/0x00-hello_world/README.md

-Task 5: C program that prints using the printf and uses a \n escape character Task 6: C program that prints the size of various types on computer Task 7: A script that generates assembly code(intel syntax) of a C code
+Task 5: C program that prints using the printf and uses a \n escape character Task 6: C program that prints the size of various types on computer Task 7: A script that generates assembly code(intel syntax) of a C code Task 8: Printing in C program without using printf or puts